-Released by Parlophone in November 2004.
-Liner notes with Neil Rees (with thanks to Tom Parker).
+DVD released by EMI in November 2004.
+Booklet notes with Neil Rees (with thanks to Tom Parker).

 When Kylie Minogue signed to Parlophone Records in 1999, she was told they did not have anyone quite like her on their label.
 Then at the age of thirty-two and on the verge of the most successful so-called ‘comeback’ in recent show business history, she responded with a mixture of shyness and uncharacteristic confidence: “Nor does anyone else”.
 After more than a decade as a recording artist, she was ready for the next chapter in what has become one of the most well documented fairytales in popular music…

 …Kylie’s first album for Parlophone was an obvious bid to come up with the most perfect collection of disco pop songs.
 Released in June 2000, the lead single from Light Years was Spinning Around, an almost deliberate homage to her PWL days, albeit with an ironic wink.
 It propelled Kylie back to the top of the charts, and according to statistics, meant that Kylie, alongside Madonna, was now the only other female artist to have had number ones in the eighties, nineties and noughties.
 And if there was any doubt over the success of Spinning Around being a passing return to glory, it was soon disproved with follow-up On A Night Like This, debuting at # 2 in the UK, and # 1 in Australia.
 Fuelled by her appearance at the Sydney Olympics, where she performed the song alongside her explosive rendition of Abba’s Dancing Queen in front of four billion people, the song reclaimed pole position in Australia for a second time.